bcleonard/100-days-of-code/r4-log.md

 # 100 Days Of Reading - R4 Log

+### Day 13: Tuesday, July 02, 2019

+**Today's Progress**:  Finished Level Two of [Ready Player One](https://www.amazon.com/Ready-Player-One-Ernest-Cline/dp/0307887448) by Ernest Cline

+**Thoughts**:  I'm reading this book to see if its appropiate for my son.

 ### Day 12: Monday, July 01, 2019

 **Today's Progress**:  Started [Ready Player One](https://www.amazon.com/Ready-Player-One-Ernest-Cline/dp/0307887448) by Ernest Cline